gzigzigzeo/google_translate_diff/README.md

 # GoogleTranslateDiff

-Google Translate API wrapper translates only changes between revisions of big texts.
+Google Translate API wrapper helps to translate only changes between revisions of long texts.

 ## Use case

-Assume your project contains large amount of products descriptions which:
+Assume your project contains a significant amount of products descriptions which:
 - Require retranslation each time user edits them.
-- Have a lot equal parts (like return policy).
+- Have a lot of equal parts (like return policy).
 - Change frequently.

-If your user changes a single word within large description you will be charged for retranslation of the whole text.
+If your user changes a single word within the long description, you will be charged for the retranslation of the whole text.

-Much better approach is to try to translate every repeated structural element (sentence) in your text array just once to save money.
+Much better approach is to try to translate every repeated structural element (sentence) in your texts array just once to save money.
 This gem helps to make it done.

 ## Installation